 Parents are expected to contact school at an early stage and to work with us in resolving any attendance problems together; this is nearly always successful.
-However, if concerns persist or absences are unexplained, school will use the following procedures and interventions, as required, to support parents in improving their child's attendance and/or punctuality:
+However, if concerns persist, school will use the following procedures and interventions, as required, to support parents in improving their child's attendance and/or punctuality:

-- Telephone calls and/or letters to make parents aware of school's concern about their child's attendance. - When there is uncertainty about the reason for absence, school may ask parents to provide appropriate evidence and/or undertake home visits to ascertain where a child is and to ensure they are safe. - Invitation to meetings to discuss concerns with the Pupil Support Lead and or Headteacher. - Attendance contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Incentive and reward schemes for individual pupils, if appropriate. - The Early Help Assessment (EHA) process and/or referral to other agencies and services, including School Nurses and Primary Mental Health Workers, if appropriate. - For unauthorised absences, request legal interventions by the local authority, such as penalty notices, prosecution or other attendance-related court orders.
+- Telephone calls and/or letters to make parents aware of school's concern about their child's attendance. - Invitation to meetings to discuss concerns with our Pupil Support Manager and/or head teacher. - Parenting contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Incentive and reward schemes for individual pupils, if appropriate. - The Early Help Assessment (EHA) process and/or referral to other agencies and services, including School Nurses and Primary Mental Health Workers, if appropriate. - Request support from the local authority Pupil Attendance Support Team. - For unauthorised absences, request legal interventions by the local authority, such as penalty notices, prosecution or other attendance-related court orders.

-At any stage, we may seek advice from the local authority School Attendance Support Team.
+At any stage, we may seek advice from advice from the local authority School Attendance Support Team.

-5.3 Pupils with medical needs who have difficulty attending school

-Government guidance on supporting pupils at school with medical conditions (see appendix) emphasises the role of governing bodies in ensuring that pupils with medical conditions are able to fully access education in the same way as other pupils.
+5.3 Pupils with medical needs who have difficulty attending school able to fully access education in the same way as other pupils.
 A key element of this responsibility is reducing the amount of time missed by these pupils, whether their condition is short or long term.